GitWithMithunS/Weather-app-Kotlin/README.md

 -   **Hourly Breakdown:** See temperature and weather changes on an hourly basis.
 -   **Dark Mode Support:** A sleek, theme-aware UI that adapts to system settings.
 -   **Temperature Unit Toggle:** Switch between Celsius and Fahrenheit.
--   **Robust Error Handling:** Custom user-friendly messages for errors like "City not found".
 -   **State Preservation:** UI state, including focus and cursor position, is preserved during screen rotations.

 ## Technical Features